Tuition & Fees 2023-2024

 After the fifth week No Refund

-If a student’s enrollment is canceled because of an error on the part of the College, full tuition and fees will be refunded.
+If a student’s enrollment is canceled because of an error on the part of the University, full tuition and fees will be refunded.
 The refunds will be sent to the student within thirty days of filing a properly completed Notice of Intent to Withdraw form.

 CREDIT FOR FINANCIAL AID